 “Taking time off gives you a much-needed opportunity to de-stress and avoid burning out at work.”

-“We support your need to take time off and encourage you to do so.”
+“We appreciate the word you do for us every day.
+We always support your need to take time off and encourage you to do so.”

 “Your work performance can improve by taking time off, which could even lead to a raise or promotion.”